 People who know me personally are frequently asking do I regret for not having a formal musical education.
 The answer depends on what they’re getting at.
 Do I think I would be a better musician if I was formally trained?
 In that case, my answer is definitely no. Do I think my life would be easier if I had gone that way?
 Probably.

-There is a saying “you can’t make it alone”.
-However, being surrounded by the right people in right places in right time, is often a matter of luck and circumstances.
-I wasn’t born into a family of musicians, wasn’t classically trained in music, and didn’t had many opportunities for mingling with the people from the circles that could potentially help me out.
+There is a saying: “you can’t make it alone”.
+However, being surrounded by the right people in the right places in the right time, is often a matter of luck and circumstances.
+I wasn’t born in a family of musicians, wasn’t classically trained in music, and didn’t had many opportunities for mingling with the people from the circles that could potentially help me out.
 At least, not in my neighborhood.
-And those I had the chance of working with, were often unsupportive and petty thinking.
-Of course, there is always the Internet which may seem like a Holy Grail for those doing creative work, but it is also full of its dangers and pitfalls.
-The only comforting thought is that you don’t have a much choice there these days anyway...
+And those I had the chance of working with, were often non-supportive and petty thinking.
+Of course, there is always the Internet which may seem like a Holy Grail for those doing creative work, but it is also full of its own dangers and pitfalls.
+The only comforting thought is that you don’t have a much choice there these days...

 After all, freedom has its costs.